Performing Arts: Stage and Production Management BFA

 Your résumé plays a minor role in your admission decision.
 All performing arts applicants must submit a theatrical résumé that may include, but is not limited to, their experience in:

 One copy of your Résumé should be submitted through the Artistic Review section of the Application Portal and one copy included in your portfolio.

-Your portfolio should consist of partial production scripts that best highlight your work (entire scripts are not necessary).
-Please include all accompanying and relevant paperwork such as:
+Your portfolio should consist of partial production scripts that best highlight your work (entire scripts are not necessary) and any accompanying or relevant paperwork such as:

 - Contact sheets

 - Property running sheets